 - Dry ice optional, for spooky effect (see notes for safety recommendations)

-- Splash of ginger ale
+- Splash of chilled ginger ale

 Instructions